 In-Depth Learning Assessment

 Every student wishing to attend The Reading Foundation must complete an In-Depth Learning Assessment with one of our Directors.
-We offer free re-assessments for students who have been previously enrolled in our programs.
+We offer re-assessments for students who have been previously enrolled in our programs at a reduced rate.

 - To provide a complete picture of a student’s academic needs based upon our battery of both standardized and informal tests